wilberh/Swiss-System-Tournament/README.md

 # Swiss-System-Tournament
-- Python and PostgreSQL: Audacity Project 2 - Swiss System Tournament
+- Python and PostgreSQL: Udacity Project 2 - Swiss System Tournament

 This is an implementation of (the first round of) a Swiss-system tournament.